A tale of fail.

 Seems that once upon a mid-aughts time, a Swedish social platform called Stardoll had charmed its way into Scandinavian market dominance on the strength of its tween-girl dress-up-your-doll fashion fantasy.

-“Dominance" being no minor matter.
+“Dominance" being no small thing.

 Except for one except.

-Flash being Stardoll's enabling technology.
+Flash was Stardoll's enabling technology.

 Brick wall.
 As in 404-page-not-found error messages.
 As in, sayonara and hasta la vista, baby.